-For more details about using UIMA and Semantic Search see the section on integrating text analysis and search in Chapter 3, Application Developer's Guide in UIMA Tutorial and Developers' Guides.
+For more details about using UIMA and Semantic Search see the section on integrating text analysis and search in Application Developer's Guide.

 2.6.2.
 Databases

 Search engine indices are not the only place to deposit analysis results for use by applications.
 Another classic example is populating databases.
 While many approaches are possible with varying degrees of flexibly and performance all are highly dependent on application specifics.
 We included a simple sample CAS Consumer that provides the basics for getting your analysis result into a relational database.
 It extracts annotations from a CAS and writes them to a relational database, using the open source Apache Derby database.